 This refreshing low-fat dessert will help you look good in your bikini all summer long.
 Use whatever melons and berries look the best at your local farmers’ market.

-Frozen Lime Pie
+Recipe: Frozen Lime Pie

 Reminiscent of a Key lime pie, this frozen treat uses regular limes and has sweetened flaked coconut mixed into the graham cracker crust.
 It’s a great choice for entertaining because you can make it a few days ahead.